kontent-ai/kontent-ai-migration-toolkit/README.md

 ## Output / Input formats

-This library provides `csv`, `json`, `jsoinJoined` formats out of the box.
+This library provides `csv` and `json` formats out of the box.
 However, you can create your own format by implementing `IFormatService` and supplying that to import / export functions.
 This is useful if you need to extend the existing format, change how it's processing or just support new formats such as `xliff`, `xlxs`, `xml` or other.

 Following is a list of `built-in` format services: